Superstrong Dynamics and Directional Emission of a Giant Atom in a Structured Bath: Author contributions

 \section{Author contributions}

 V.J., D.S., M.S., L.P., and P.S. designed the experiment.
 D.S., V.J., and S.F. fabricated the devices.
 V.J. performed the measurements with guidance from M.S.
 V.J. analyzed the data with guidance from L.P.
-A.M., E.D.B., V.J., L.P., and M.S. developed the theoretical model; A.M. performed the numerical simulations and derived the effective Hamiltonian, while E.D.B. developed the theory of chirality.
-V.J., L.P., A.M., D.D.B., and E.D.B. wrote the manuscript with input from all authors.
+A.M., E.D.B., V.J., L.P., and M.S. developed the theoretical model; A.M. performed the numerical simulations and derived the effective Hamiltonian, while E.D.B. developed the theory of directionality.
+All authors wrote the manuscript.
 V.S., F.C., and P.S. supervised the work.